TIBCOSoftware/snappydata/docs/howto.md

   def isValidJob(sc: SnappySession, config: Config): SnappyJobValidation }
 ```
+Jags: WHY IS THIS MAVEN THING RELEVANT?
+FOR COMPILE TIME WITHIN IDE, SAY SO ..
+HOW ABOUT SBT?
 **Maven dependencies**
 Use the following Maven dependencies for your program that implements the SnappyData job:
 ```